Slack for iOS

 Or, tap Send magic link and check your email!
 When the email arrives, click the Sign in to Slack button.
 The link expires in 24 hours and can only be used to sign in once. 🔗 ✨ Click Launch Slack to open your mobile app.

-Sign out of a Slack team
+Sign out of a Slack workspace

 - Tap Settings.

-- Tap Sign out of [team name].
+- Tap Sign out of [workspace name].

 💡 What’s next?
 Look for iOS instructions to help you manage your profile and settings:

-Left sidebar: teams, channels, and DMs
+Left sidebar: workspaces, channels, and DMs

 Right sidebar: actions and settings